gknam/portfolio/README.md

 #### Description

 User submits an author name or a keyword with other parameters (number of articles, number of authors to plot, date range from the day of search).
-Pubmed database is queried, and returned data is drawn as interactive plots.
+Pubmed database is queried, and interactive plots are drawn using returned data.

 <a href="https://www.youtube.com/watch?v=jXctQUTaPcY" target="_blank"><img src="pubmed_top_authors.png" alt="pubmed_authors" style="float:left" /></a>